|Lat/Lon:||50.81500°N / 115.03°W|

-South side access - cross creek to east and follow old trail up hill to near highpoint. up through trees and stay to left of rubble.
+South side access - follow old trail along RH side of creek until trail crosses creek to east and follow old trail up hill to near highpoint(#7 on map).
+Now can go up through trees and stay to left of rubble.
 Bushwack up hill on a treed ridge until come out on brown shale which leads to a brown point.
 Ignore the open slopes beside the treed ridge as they are broken talus rubble and more difficult to go up. pic shows NW side of treed ridge and brown point.

-Downclimb point or go around righthand side on dirt and then pound rubble up to ridge.
+Downclimb point or easiest is to go around righthand side on dirt and then pound rubble up to ridge.
 Follow ridge to West summit.